The-Poolz/MultiSig/README.md

 ## FAQs

-* Do you need to cancel a transaction request?
+* How can I cancel a transaction request?

    You should use the ClearConfirmation() function.
 ```solidity